-Fluorouschemistry molecules consists of both nonfluorous and fluorous parts.
-The fluorouspart is a substituent contributing solubility in the fluorocarbon medium.
+Fluorous chemistry involves the use of per fluorinated compounds or perfluorinated is a substituent contributing solubility in the fluorocarbon medium.
 Such perfluorosubstituents are called ponytails.
-Typical fluorous ponytails have the formula $CF_3(CF_2)n(CH_2)m$ - where n is about 10 and m is about 3
+Typical fluorous ponytails have the formula $CF_3(CF_2)n(CH_2){m}$ - where n is about 10 and m is about 3